 The other day, I was ironing clothes.
-This wasn't all that unusual for me, since I've been ironing my family's clothes for almost 30 years.
+This wasn't all that unusual for me, since I have been ironing my family's clothes for 40 years.
 But what WAS unusual was that this time, God spoke to my heart while I was doing it.
 I began the task by offering it up to the Lord, and asking for His help, as I always do.
 But with every stroke of the iron, I seemed to be getting more and more irritated.
 I suppose I was saying things to myself like, "Why am I doing this?
 There are so many more important things I could be doing right now.
 This is a colossal waste of my time!"
 After I grumbled and griped to myself for a while, I felt the Lord impress upon me that He was just as pleased with me for doing this humble task, as He was with me ministering to others in His name.

 I know what it's like to touch and change lives for the glory of God.
 You can't compare it to anything else.
 It's exciting and fulfilling.
 It can even seem intoxicating and addicting at times.
 I don't think that these feelings are in themselves wrong.
 But what IS wrong is when we get to the point where all we want to do are tasks that make us feel important, or that are filled with enough purpose and meaning to satisfy us.
 The Bible says, "Do not be haughty (snobbish, high-minded, exclusive), but readily adjust yourself to [people, things] and give yourselves to humble tasks.
 Never overestimate yourself or be wise in your own conceits."
 (Romans 12:16 AMP) God doesn't ever want us thinking that certain tasks are "beneath" us.
 And He doesn't want us looking down on people who do menial work.
 Scripture says, "Do not be proud, but be willing to associate with people of low position.
 Do not be conceited."
 (Romans 12:16 NIV) Years ago, I saw a famous comedian being interviewed on TV.
 He said that whenever he went back home to visit his parents, they made him take out the garbage.
 It was their way of humbling their son, and reminding him that he wasn't too good to give himself to lowly tasks, or to appreciate those who do.